18 min read

-Retaining customers is essential to the success of any business as your long-term customers are likely more satisfied, more likely to refer your business to other companies and more likely to buy additional products from you.
+Retaining customers is essential to the success of any business as your long-term customers are likely more satisfied, more likely to refer your business to other companies, and more likely to renew or upsell.

 Here are some strategies to help you retain customers: